tiarno/reachtim/content/articles/psutil1.md

 [TOC]

 I need to watch a couple of FreeBSD machines to make sure they're healthy and not running into memory or disk space issues.
-Their names are `example01` and `example02`.
+Their names are, for the purposes of the article, `example01` and `example02`.

+#### Note {: .callout}
+These happen to be the same machines that run the MongoDB replication set and one of them runs the web server.
+There is no reason they all have to be the same machines--you can have MongoDB running on completely different machines than the ones you want to monitor.
+The same is true for the web server--it can be on any machine, not necessarily one you're monitoring.

 I don't want to go to each machine and run `top` or `ds` to find out what's going on, I want a web page with up-to-date charts that I can glance at, one page per machine.